Relocating to KL: How to Choose an International School in Malaysia’s Capital

 Step 4: Practical Tips for Parents

-Plan housing and schools together: commute matters more than it looks on a map.
+- Plan housing and schools together: Commute time matters more than it looks on a map.

-Budget for hidden costs: transport, uniforms, exam fees, and extracurriculars.
+- Budget for hidden costs: Transport, uniforms, exams, and extracurriculars can add up.

 FAQs